seanpue/webpage/output/cv/index.rst

 **programming:** C/C++, Java, Javascript, Matlab, Perl, PHP, Python, R, XSLT

-.. admonition:: The current PDF version of this C.V. is available at http://seanpue.com/cv.pdf
+.. admonition:: The current PDF version of this C.V. is available at https://seanpue.com/cv.pdf

-   This C.V. was last updated on 3 December 2018.
+   This C.V. was last updated on 31 January 2019.